 Questions?
 For more information on the opportunities for Individual Volunteers, including upcoming orientation dates please contact our Volunteer & Community Outreach Director, Jessica Rubecindo at email@example.com.

-Corporate and any other groups who are looking for an opportunity to give back to their community by completing a “Day of Service” are welcome to do so at the Santa Monica Boys & Girls Club.
+Corporate and any other groups who are looking for an opportunity to give back to their community by completing a “Day of Service” are welcome to do so at the Boys & Girls Clubs of Santa Monica.
 We have no set model for the day except that we strongly encourage groups to leave their mark by working to implement activities that highlight your organization’s work and mission.
 We also work with you to organize a day that best fits the parameters of your group while fulfilling a need that one of our Club sites has.
 Opportunities for Group Volunteers are subject to availability and include; building beautification, special projects with members, assisting with homework, running a carnival, teaching a special class, and of course playing some fun group games such as dodgeball.
 Groups can come for an entire day or a portion of the day, and we can accommodate groups of almost all sizes but please note that on occasions group sizes may be too large for planned activity so we may have to split the group among our various locations.